Alemu2502/expressjs/README.md

 # Main Project Repository

 Welcome to the main repository.
 This repository contains two projects, each with its own detailed README file.
-Below, you will find links to the individual project README files.
+Below, you will find links to the individual project detailed.

 ## Table of Contents